Monarch Butterfly Garden

 Like Butterflies to a Flame

-Pollinator Plus:
+Pollinator Plus

 Eastern Tiger Swallowtails love the bright orange blooms of Mexican Flame Vine

-This nectar plant also attracts bumblebees, eastern tiger swallowtails, gulf fritillaries, hairstreaks, honeybees, hummingbirds, julia butterflies, painted lady butterflies, pipevine swallowtails, skippers, sulphurs, queens, zebra longwings and more… (If you know of others, please comment below.)
+This nectar plant also attracts bumblebees, eastern tiger swallowtails, gulf fritillaries, hairstreaks, honeybees, hummingbirds, julia butterflies, native bees, painted lady butterflies, pipevine swallowtails, skippers, sulphurs, queens, zebra longwings and more… (If you know of others, please comment below.)

 This is one butterfly vine where I recommend buying plants, because I’ve heard numerous reports about difficulty starting from seed.
 The good news is, once you have plants it’s easy to propagate from cuttings.